DBThompson713/DBThompson713.github.io/README.md

 <strong>Sydney section parallax and touch controls</strong>

-<p>The gallery section makes use of a parallax effect for a short story while slideing left and right to display a panaramic shot of sydney harbour
+<p>The gallery section makes use of a parallax effect for a short story while sliding left and right to display a panaramic shot of sydney harbour
    <ul>
    <li>Makes use of swiper api</li>
    <li>utilizes the swiper parallax timing effects</li>